 When planning a big trip to Europe, particularly if it’s your first one, it’s tempting to leave some places out given the vastness of the continent.
-For many travelers, Scandinavia is first among these, not only due to its relative geographical isolation, but also the expense of traveling there.
+For many travelers, Scandinavia is first among these, not only due to its relative geographical isolation, but also the expense of completing a Scandinavia itinerary.

 I won’t lie to you: Scandinavia is the most expensive place to travel in Europe.
 But it’s also one of the most rewarding, whether you sail through the fjords of Norway, watch the Northern Lights in Iceland, dance, jive and have the time of your life in Sweden or hang out in Finland’s Santa Claus country.

 NOTE: Entry of non-Europeans to Scandinavia is heavily restricted as a result of the ongoing Covid-19 pandemic.
 At the present time, I recommend planning travel no earlier than the summer of 2022 (although 2021 trips may still be possible, depending on where your travel originates).

 When to Visit Scandinavia